FAST FASHION, WORKERS & THE ENVIRONMENT

 What can you do?

-BUY LESS, BUY USED, REPAIR IT
+BUY LESS, BUY USED

 Download the Good on You app which makes checking a brands impact on people and the planet much easier.

 Fast fashion and overconsumption have put the fashion industry as the second most polluting industry in the world, behind oil.

 Most clothing these days are made with synthetic materials like polyester, rayon, nylon, or spandex, which will take hundreds of years to break down.
 However, cotton, silk, wool, cashmere, hemp, bamboo, and linen can all be composted as long as they are not mixed with synthetics!

 Here is a how-to from 1MillionWomen